alexa/alexa-auto-sdk/aacs/android/app-components/alexa-auto-apps-common-util/README.md

 # Alexa Auto Apps Common Util

-This package provides the AACS Sample App and app components with various helper classes to simplify the implementation.
+This package provides the Alexa Auto App and app components with various helper classes to simplify the implementation.
 The provided utilities include:

-*  Start, Stop and share files with AACS.
+*  Start, Stop and share files with the Alexa Auto App.
 *  Get and set the Alexa properties.
 *  Handle the file operations.
 *  Get the enabled Alexa Auto SDK extra modules.